IcariZ/HTB/Chall/LoveTok.md

 tempering the parameter, we found that we can give any input string we want.
 ![image](https://github.com/IcariZ/HTB/assets/89731969/c085d7e2-07ed-4014-9631-0d1b25c960aa)

-from the source code, anything that is in format is being process by giving slashes to prevent some malicious input then being executed in eval statement
+from the source code, under TimeModel.php, anything that is in format is being process by giving slashes to prevent some malicious input then being executed in eval statement

 we can use this to get a shell